w3c/wai-website/pages/about/index.md

 -   [WAI Interest Group (WAI IG)](/about/groups/waiig/) hosts an email discussion list that is open to anyone

 ### W3C community groups

-@@ instead of listing here, point to else where. see issue 2042 https://github.com/w3c/wai-website/issues/2042

 W3C Community Groups cover a variety of topics. **Anyone can join Community Groups**, after getting a free W3C account and signing the W3C Community Contributor License Agreement.
 Of the long [list of Community Groups](https://www.w3.org/community/groups/), here are some that are actively seeking contributors:
 <!-- * ARR -->